askanium/space_invaders_assignment/README.md

 #### Interface Segregation Principle

-There is a `PrettyRepresentationABC` specific class that is shared only to the relevant classes.
+There is a `PrettyRepresentationABC` specific class that is inherited only by relevant classes.

 #### Dependency Inversion Principle